 Makeup look number one: your everyday face.
 You know, the one you wear for the office, running errands or grabbing coffee with your neighbour Sandra.
 This usually consists of a BB cream or light foundation, concealer for covering up any pesky breakouts, and black, volumising mascara as the key three staples.

 Then there’s look number two: the going out makeup.
 You know, the kind where more is more, it’s all about the sparkle and OMG if it gets smeared all over your face by the end of the night then this is just a sign you’ve had a fantastic time.

 Regardless, going out makeup has to be significantly fancier than your everyday face.

 Why?
 Well, it needs to suit the occasion, for one.
-I mean, BB cream doesn’t exactly scream “check me out – I’m partying hard.”
+Let’s face it, BB cream doesn’t exactly scream “check me out – I’m partying hard.”

 However, if you were wearing glittery eyeshadow, for example, you’d look like the ultimate disco Queen.